 UWM’s Office of Sustainability has been just one component of many efforts converging to bring back Vincent High School’s agricultural focus.
 Through a Healthier Wisconsin Partnership Program grant-funded project, the office worked with the Institute for Urban Agriculture & Nutrition and Elyve Organics, an entrepreneurial composting venture, to examine the potential for a closed loop composting operation at the high school.
 The project deliverables, including a VHS specific composting manual and curriculum & teacher engagement report, paired well with the office’s engagement with the VHS Community Task Force, bringing sustainable agriculture back to the high school.

-The office continues to build capacity at Vincent High School, through a Social Compact grant that will support the “Learn.Earn.Grow.”
+The office continues to build capacity at Vincent High School, through a Social Compact grant that supported the “Learn.Earn.Grow.”
 (L.E.G.) program in 2017.
 L.E.G. interrelates access to experiential learning, healthy foods, and a youth development and mentorship program for Milwaukee teens.
 This project interweaves a new partner, Cream City Conservation Corps.
 CCCC provides youth development, mentorship, and experiential learning and earning in summer conservation programs.
-The L.E.G. program will use the CCCC model to introduce high school students to higher education through summer urban agriculture jobs.
-L.E.G. will deliver a 6-week cross-campus (UWM/VHS) program, enhancing each facility’s urban food production with farming and composting activities.
-VHS students will be paired with Crew Leaders (UWM students) who will provide sustainable food-based experiential education to build Milwaukee youth’s readiness to join the growing green jobs marketplace.
+The L.E.G. program uses the CCCC model to introduce high school students to higher education through summer urban agriculture jobs.
+L.E.G. delivered a 6-week cross-campus program, enhancing each facility’s urban food production with farming and composting activities.
+The program also expanded to Washington High School students who were able to garden at the Mary Ryan Boys & Girls Club of Greater Milwaukee.
+Vincent and Washington students paired with Crew Leaders (UWM & MATC students) who provided sustainable food-based experiential education to build Milwaukee youth’s readiness to join the growing green jobs marketplace.

 Path to Platinum- Uniting Milwaukee One Bike at a Time